rdpoor/spark-internet-button/README.md

 Edit internet-button.ino and change the values for `SWITCH_OPENED` and `SWITCH_CLOSED` to match the DevIDs assigned to you by PushingBox.

-Flash the Spark Core with internet-button.ino
+Apply power to the Spark Core and flash it with internet-button.ino